 months on non-refrigerated trucks, and this explains why casks seem

 less prevalent in the U.S. during summer months.
-Casks taste best when served no
+Casks taste best when

 subdued, bright carbon dioxide sparkle and should never be flat - with